najibullahjafari/najibullahjafari/README.md

 <br>
 ## 🌱 I'm Currently working on:
 - Projects using Laravel, VUE js,
-- Tourism Portal using React, Anertia js and Laravel.
+- Tourism Portal using React, Anertia js and Laravel

 ## 💬 Ask Me About